-Drawn from real life World War II experiences, Hilda van Stockum created an endearing story about children and family life during the second world war in Five For Victory.
-Miss van Stockum was born in Holland to Dutch-Irish parents where she was homeschooled through the age of eight.
+Drawn from real-life World War II experiences, Hilda van Stockum created an endearing story about children and family life during the second world war in Five For Victory.
+Hilda van Stockum was born in Holland to Dutch-Irish parents where she was homeschooled through the age of eight.
 As a teen, she moved to Ireland to attend Trinity College and Dublin’s Metropolitan School of Art.
-After falling in love with her brother’s American roommate, she moved to the U.S. with her new husband and they raised six children in Washington, D. C. Ultimately, van Stockum retired to England to be near to three of her daughters.
-Miss van Stockum has a wonderfully international background which informs her storytelling with a delightful authenticity.
+After falling in love with her brother’s American roommate, she moved to the U.S. with her new husband and they raised six children in Washington, D. C., and then Montreal, Canada, and then Ireland and England.
+Ultimately, Hilda retired to England to be near to three of her daughters.
+Mrs. van Stockum has a wonderfully international background which informs her storytelling with a delightful authenticity.
 When she includes a character from another country in any story she writes, she does not do it as a device, but rather as an expression of something real.

-In this darling story, Miss van Stockum features a perfectly normal family living in Washington, D. C. during World War II.
-Similar to her own days as a young mother, the Mitchell’s Dutch grandmother lives with the vibrant family.
+In this darling story, van Stockum features a perfectly normal family living in Washington, D. C. during World War II.
+Largely autobiographical, the family lives with their Dutch grandmother.
 The five Mitchell children, their mother, and their grandmother share the house with an English border while their father and uncle are deployed.
 The story is a celebration of family and the everyday occurrences in the lives of children.
 Despite some challenging war themes, the picture that van Stockum draws for us is one of timeless innocence, radiant hope, and childish joy.
 Much like her Winged Watchman, this story gives children a healthy and wholesome look into the life of children living during war.

-When Miss van Stockum was asked who was the primary protagonist in the Mitchell series (this is just the first of three books), she replied that the family was the protagonist.
+When Hilda was asked who was the primary protagonist in the Mitchell series (this is just the first of three books), she replied that the family was the protagonist.
 That each character had a vital role to play in the drama of family life.
 I love that!
 And, I think that she has done that beautifully.

 The story opens with the Mitchell family seeing Mr. Mitchell off to depart for his deployment.
 As he takes leave of the children, he addresses the eldest child, Joan, with one prescription: no dogs.
 Mr. Mitchell hates dogs.
 With that, he departs and the family makes the heavy-hearted and harried trek back to their home.
 Any good reader of children’s literature will probably smirk at this opening; “No dogs.”
 It is impossible not to wonder when and how many dogs will feature in the story about to unfold.
 In the case of this charming tale, Joan keeps her promise, but not without collecting an entire menagerie of other pets.
 And, just because she keeps her promise doesn’t mean that a dog doesn’t make an appearance.